 It is important that the personal data we hold about you is accurate and up-to-date.
 Please keep us informed if your personal data changes during your relationship with us.

 2. THE PERSONAL DATA THAT WE COLLECT ABOUT YOU

 The types of personal data we collect, use and store about you will depend on the product or service you have requested from us and/or the nature of your interaction with us.
 When using the Platform, we collect and process the following types of personal data:

-login and account information (including mobile number, password and unique user ID);
+c) login and account information (including mobile number and unique user ID);;

-location data (including the location, date and time a power bank was hired and returned and places and preferences that you submit);
+d) location data (including the location, date and time a power bank is rented and returned and places and preferences that you submit);

 The Platform is not intended for children and we do not knowingly collect or solicit personal data from anyone under the age of 16.

 We do not collect any special category personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 We collect information about you directly that you provide to us via the Platform in online forms and conversations and in other correspondence (including via email and telephone).

 We will automatically collect data from you accessing the services via the Platform (including if you register as a user of the Platform, subscribe to any service or upload or submit any material via the Platform).
 This information includes information relating to your device, as well as location information (if you have permitted us to collect such information).
 We use it to optimise our network, as well as keep you informed, such as with notifications to remind you to return a rental, or when your battery’s running low and you’re near a ChargedUp station.